President Macron names centrist ally Bayrou as France's next prime minister

 Macron’s strategy aims at preventing far-right leader Marine Le Pen from holding “make or break” power over the government.
 Le Pen helped oust Barnier by joining her National Rally party’s forces to the left to pass the no-confidence motion last week.

-The president of the National Rally, Jordan Bardella, said Friday his party will take a wait-and-see approach for now.
-“Our red lines are still there, they’re not going to change,” he warned.
+Le Pen said Friday that her party will adopt a wait-and-see approach for now and called on Bayrou to “hear” her voters' demands, including preserving their purchasing power.

-National Rally officials, including Le Pen, have said they want any new budget law to preserve the purchasing power of the French people.
+Bayrou’s appointment comes also in line with Macron’s efforts to build a nonaggression pact with the Socialists so that they wouldn't support any future move to topple the new government.

-Bayrou’s appointment comes also in line with Macron’s efforts to build a non-aggression pact with the Socialists so that they commit not to vote against the government in any future confidence motion.
+The Socialists said Friday they would not take part in the new Cabinet but did not rule out possible “compromises" regarding policies.
+They asked Bayrou for a commitment not to use a special constitutional power to pass a law without a vote at parliament.

-Mathilde Panot, head of the hard-left France Unbowed group at the National Assembly, criticized Bayrou’s appointment in a message on X as “the continuity of (Macron’s) bad policies.”
-She said her party is ready to vote for a no-confidence motion again against the new government.
+"We expect you to provide the guarantees needed to avoid another no-confidence vote," the party wrote in a letter to Bayrou.

 Bayrou leads the centrist Democratic Movement, known as MoDem, which he founded in 2007.